Mooleane/business-case-site/README.md

 ## User Documentation

-Users can create an account and set up a profile with their skills, interests, and work preferences.
+Users can create an account and set up a profile with their hobbies and work preferences.
 Based on this information, the application provides personalized career recommendations.

 The main features include: